docker/labs/nodejs/porting/5_multiple_hosts_networking.md

 The multihost networking is available out the box with libnetwork since Docker 1.9

-This required to setup a Key Value store	first
+This required to setup a key-value store first
 * several are supported: etcd / consul / zookeeper
 * keeps all the information regarding (networks / subnetworks, IP addresses of Docker hosts / containers, ...)

 ## Creation of a key-value store

 Several steps are needed to run the key value store

-* Create dedicated Docker host with Machine) ```docker-machine create -d virtualbox consul```
+* Create dedicated Docker host with Machine ```docker-machine create -d virtualbox consul```
-* Switch to context of the newly created machine ```eval "$(docker-machine env consul)"```
+* Switch to the context of the newly created host ```eval "$(docker-machine env consul)"```
-* Run container based on Consul image ```docker run -d -p "8500:8500" -h "consul" progrium/consul -server -bootstrap```
+* Run container based on [progirum/consul image](https://hub.docker.com/r/progrium/consul/) ```docker run -d -p "8500:8500" -h "consul" progrium/consul -server -bootstrap```

 ## Creation of Docker hosts that will run application containers